LibrePlan/libreplan/doc/src/user/en/15-informes.rst

 Reports
 =======

-"NavalPlan" is integrated with *JasperReports* to manage reports, which allows users to enter various reports to analyse available data in the program.
+"LibrePlan" is integrated with *JasperReports* to manage reports, which allows users to enter various reports to analyse available data in the program.

 The defined reports are: